Ernest Blythe: Early career

 In 1909, Blythe became a junior news reporter with the North Down Herald and stayed with the paper till 1913.
 During this period of his life he had dual membership of the Orange Order and the IRB.
 On 26 September 1910 Blythe joined the Newtownards Orange Order and remained in the Order until 14 February 1912.

 To improve his knowledge of the Irish language, he went to the County Kerry Gaeltacht where he worked as an agricultural labourer to earn his keep.

 He was at one point the "centre" or head of the Belfast IRB but was asked to step down by Bulmer Hobson and Denis McCullough so that McCullough could be promoted to a higher office.

 During this time, he was the organizer for the Irish Volunteers in County Clare before 1916.
 His activity spread all over the south-west region to counties Kerry, Cork, Limerick and Clare.
-He became Captain of the Lipsole Company (of actors) and toured the region with a list of names of people to recruit.
+He became Captain of the Lispole Company and toured the region with a list of names of people to recruit.
 Blythe was one of the few organisers sent out into the country (others were Liam Mellows and Ernie O'Malley) and with little qualification was largely self-taught.
 Supplies were few and far between, as well as spasmodic.
 IRA GHQ were loth to commit scant resources.
 But Blythe was expected to drill, and train his men, as well avoid conscription.

 Blythe was regularly arrested 1913-15 under the Defence of the Realm Act 1914, when he was finally ordered to be deported from Ireland in July 1915: some of the others on the writ were Liam Mellows, Herbert Pim, and Denis McCullough.
 Blythe's place was taken by Desmond Fitzgerald.
 He refused to transport to Britain so was sent to spend three months in Crumlin Road prison, Belfast.
 On 30 March 1916, a large crowd assembled outside the Mansion House in Dublin to protest against Blythe's and Mellows's deportation.
 Two policemen were shot at.

 Thus, the authorities sent him to a town in Berkshire.
 He then failed to report to police and was sent to Oxford Prison, Blythe was unable to participate in the Easter Rising due to his imprisonment there.
 From Oxford, he was sent to Brixton Prison then transferred to Reading Prison.
 He was released at Christmas 1916, and was ordered never to return to Ireland.
 However, he returned to Belfast where he was later detained.
 He was later released and went to Skibbereen to edit the Southern Star which had been purchased by Sinn Féin.
 He ignored a (British Army) court martial to leave Munster, which resulted in a 12 months imprisonment in Dundalk and Belfast.
 During his time in Dundalk, he went on hunger strike for several days.

 He married Anne McHugh in 1919.